uvarc/rc-learning/content/notes/hpc-intro/connecting_to_the_system/connecting_fastx_kill_restart.md

     parent: Connecting to The System
 ---

-You can also terminate -- or restart -- a session from the My Sessions tab.
+You can also terminate -- or restart -- a session from the "My Sessions" tab.
 To terminate, click the `x` in the upper right of the session, or use the menu.

 To restart instead of terminating, click the arrow for "run".